HenriquesLab/DL4MicEverywhere/docs/INSTALLATION.md

 <details>
 <summary>On Windows:</summary>

-To install Tcl/Tk on your Windows computer, follow these steps:
+To install Tcl/Tk on Windows, follow these steps:

 First of all, got to https://www.tcl.tk/software/tcltk/ and click on the Active Tcl [link](https://www.activestate.com/products/tcl/):